 I hadn’t seen the movie in years and having the opportunity to see it in High Definition, I jumped at the chance of revisiting it — the film was much better than I remembered.
 Cleopatra, (re)written by Ranald MacDougall, Sidney Buchman, Ben Hecht, and Mankiewicz, remains a very flawed epic, but its virtues are strong enough to help you survive the dull patches.

 This is really two movies stitched together and therein lies the film’s main problem.
 The first half, which depicts Cleopatra’s relationship with Julius Caesar, is rock-solid.
 I loved the way this section of the film deals with the politics of the era.
 There is hardly any action, this section is rather slow, but the dialogue is good and the scenes are smoothly staged.
-Harrison is excellent as Caesar and he has great chemistry with Taylor.
+Rex Harrison is excellent as Caesar and he has great chemistry with Liz Taylor.
 Harrison brings out the best in Taylor and their scenes together have a certain flair.
 When Harrison exits the narrative, the film begins to die bit by bit, though.

 The second half is dedicated to the relationship between Marc Anthony and Cleopatra.
 Heavy-breathing romance supplants complex politics and the movie suffers the consequences of changing gears.
 Marc Anthony is not half as interesting as Caesar.
-Burton struggles with his characterization, but the truth is that the character is poorly developed.
+Richard Burton struggles with his characterization, but the truth is that the character is poorly developed.
 He comes across as foolish, weak, and, worst of all, unlikable.
-To my utter amazement, Burton doesn’t have any rapport with Taylor.
+To my utter amazement, Burton doesn’t have that much rapport with Taylor.
 They, of course, fell in love during the making of the film, but their on-screen romance lacks … passion?
 Ironically, isn’t it?
 There is one thing that I have noticed about them; Taylor and Burton are better at fighting (The V.I.P.s and Who’s Afraid of Virginia Woolf?) than at making whoopee (The Sandpiper and The Comedians).

 The ending is overly extended.
 The last hour is so slow that it nearly gave me restless legs syndrome.
 There is one huge sea battle, but it ends abruptly and we go back to many long, talky sequences that have no real pay off.

 The superb visuals tie the film together.
 The sets are amazing.
 Cleopatra’s Rome entrance is simply spectacular.
 The costumes are fantastic too.
-Taylor’s changes clothes every two minutes — I’ve never seen anything quite like that before or after.
+Taylor’s changes clothes every two minutes — I’ve never seen anything quite like that before or after!

 Leon Shamroy’s (The Black Swan) lushly, Oscar-winning camera work is pretty impressive.
 Many scenes were re-shot after original director Rouben Mamoulian (Blood and Sand) was fired, but Shamroy’s work is pretty consistent — you just don’t see any signs that sequences were filmed months apart.
 Alex North’s (To Kill a Mockingbird) superb music score is another plus.
 And the supporting cast is excellent: Roddy McDowall (Lassie Comes Home), Hume Cronyn (Cocoon), Martin Landau (Ed Wood), Carroll O’Connor (TV’s All in the Family), Finlay Currie (Othello), John Hoyt (When Worlds Collide), Robert Stephens (The Prime of Miss Jean Brodie), etc.